spleenlab-visionairy/gitlab-merge-requests-webhook/README.md

 **requirements:**

-* use merge request thread/discussion URLs like 'http://gitlab.INTERNAL:8080/group1/project1/-/merge_requests/123#note_54321' in git commit message
+use merge request thread/discussion URLs like 'http://gitlab.INTERNAL:8080/group1/project1/-/merge_requests/123#note_54321' in git commit message
+(can be copied from GUI, available when hovering over the age of a comment within a discussion)

-* use '@cooluser' mentions in git commit messages
+use '@cooluser' mentions in git commit messages

 **output**: